TousAntiCovid/CLEA-exposure-verification/CLEA-lib/README.md

 * Tests to demonstrate a cycle of encoding, in C or Java, and decoding, in Java, of a LSP (see [README.md](test/README.md)).

 This work can serve as inspiration for a C implementation dedicated to specialised devices or to more generic devices (PC, tablet, telephone) in Java.

+This source code is subject to the terms under the Mozilla Public License 2.0 (see [LICENSE.md](LICENSE.md)).